dolap22223/DenateExample/README.md

 <h2>💖Like my work?</h2>

-If you like my work kindly leave a star.
+If you like my work kindly leave a star or you can <a href="https://www.paypal.com/ncp/payment/YTVWV86QUFZVN">donate</a> to the maintainance of the project.